-Molecular simulation of competitive adsorption characteristics of CO2 and short chain alkanes under water containing conditions in tight oil reservoirs
+Molecular simulation of competitive adsorption of CO2 and short-chain alkanes under water containing conditions in tight oil reservoirs

 -